-How to: Ljubljana to
+How to: Ljubljana to Zagreb

 There are a few options that can bring you from Slovenia to Croatia: train, bus, or Flixbus.
 Of the three, the train is by far the most comfortable option.

 Just like Ljubljana, Croatia’s capital is also worthy of paying a visit to.
 In case you’re not feeling too comfortable to explore it by yourself, hop on a tour and visit Zagreb with comfortable transportation and a professional tourist guides that know the best way, the language, and the country!

-How to: Ljubljana to
+How to: Ljubljana to Vienna

 Same as to Zagreb, you can catch a bus or a train ride to Vienna, which would probably take you about 6 hours.
 While trains come with lovely scenery you can observe while stretching your legs and snacking on whatever delicacies you’ve hidden in your bag, Vienna is quite expensive compared to Ljubljana.

 When you have a few days to spare, a Ljubljana to Vienna tour would be an excellent option to get the most of Vienna.
-The only few things you’d have to worry about is personal expenses and gratuities!
+The only few things you’d have to worry about are personal expenses and gratuities!